hanny-bal/hanny-bal.github.io/_posts/2022-10-31-dexcom-glucose-tray.md

 Additionally, there is the neat Python package [pydexcom](https://github.com/gagebenne/pydexcom){:target="_blank"} which automatizes the needed API calls to access the Dexcom share service.
 Thus, all we need to install is Argos and pydexcom and we're ready to go.

 # Setup
 With everything ready, make sure to activate the Argos for Gnome in the extensions menu.
 An example menu should pop up in the tray bar.
 To configure Argos for our needs, first navigate to `~/.config/argos`.
 You will find an example script named `argos.sh` which displays the mentioned menu in the tray bar.
-To deactivate it, simply hide the file by renaming it to .argos.sh.
+To deactivate it, simply hide the file by renaming it to `.argos.sh`.

 Next, create a simple Python script that is named something like `glucose_runner.5m.py` in the Argos config folder. `glucose_runner` is the name of our custom extension which can be changed arbitrarily and the `5m` part states that the file is rerun every five minutes.
 This interval can be changed according to your needs.
 However, smaller intervals don't make a lot of sense as the Dexcom G6 sensor only sends a new glucose value every five minutes.